Irene B. Kraegel

 - Director of the Center for Counseling and Wellness

 PsyD, The Chicago School of Professional Psychology, Clinical Psychology, 2003

-As the director of the Center for Counseling and Wellness, I have a keen interest in supporting emotional flourishing for students during their time at Calvin.
+As the director of the Center for Counseling and Wellness, I have a keen interest in supporting emotional flourishing for students during their time at Calvin University.
 This is based on a lifetime of personal and professional growth that has led me to believe that every individual is equipped to face the challenges of life through their own unique set of strengths and resources.
 Nurturing these God-given resources is what we're all about at our center.